 One of the main reasons to book a cabin for a Smoky Mountain vacation is to, of course, enjoy the mountain!
 Throughout your stay, there will likely be a number of different hiking trails that you’ll want to spend time exploring.

-Hiking boots may seem like specialty footwear, but if you bring them on a Smoky Mountain vacation, you’ll definitely get your money’s worth.
+Hiking boots or trail shoes may seem like specialty footwear, but if you bring them on a Smoky Mountain vacation, you’ll definitely get your money’s worth.
 They are the best way to stay comfortable, whether you’re hiking two miles or twenty.
 With more than 800 miles of trail to hike in the park, there’s a hike for everyone!

 Sunscreen might seem like a summer-only necessity, but it’s actually an important item to pack no matter what the time of year.